zhon/mockist-style-javascript-tdd-kata/README.md

 });
 ```
 ## Test 5 (new test case)
 That's better, but the message just kinda hangs out there forever.
-Can't we make it go away after a while? **Yes, let's add a test for that.**
+Can you make it go away after a while? **Yes, I am adding a test for that.**
 ```javascript
 buster.testCase("Voice", {